paulpogoda/OSINT-Tools-Kazakhstan/README.md

 Shareholdings, reporting, beneficiaries, affiliates.

 English version available
+## Legal Entities
-## Search for data of legal entities, individual entrepreneurs, managers, founders of companies
+Search for data of legal entities, individual entrepreneurs, managers, founders of companies
 ### [Kompra KZ](https://kompra.kz/)
 Non-free.
 But this is the best platform to get full information about Kazakhstani legal entities.
 The service has some data on sanctions and offshore, but much of this data can be obtained for free from international services.